Taupō (electorate)

-Taupō (before 2008 spelled Taupo with no macron) is a New Zealand parliamentary electorate returning one Member of Parliament to the House of Representatives.
+Taupō (spelt as Taupo until 2008) is a New Zealand parliamentary electorate returning one Member of Parliament to the House of Representatives.
 Taupo first existed between 1963 and 1981, and was recreated for the introduction of MMP in 1996.
 The current MP for Taupō is Louise Upston of the National Party.
 She has held this position since 2008.

 Electorate profile

-The Taupō electorate is based on the central North Island communities around Lake Taupō and the South Waikato District, including Tūrangi, Taupō, Tokoroa, and Cambridge.
+The Taupō electorate is based on the central North Island communities around Lake Taupō and the South Waikato District, including Tūrangi, Taupō, Tokoroa, Tīrau, Putāruru and Cambridge.